De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: Behind the curtains of confinement. Charge neutrality on the hyper-spherical geodesics and a conformal color-dipole confining potential

 In now assuming validity of the superposition principle, one encounters a Charge Dipole (CD) potential to emerge at a point $\chi$ on $S^3$ according to,

 The electric field to this dipole is obtained in the standard way through differentiation as,

-On the one side, this is the precise expression prescribed by the Gauss theorem \cite{PouriaPedram}, and on the other, one recognizes in it the functional form of the Scarf well.
-It is important to notice that $V_{CD}(\chi)$ is conformal because the Green functions have the symmetry of the Laplacian, that on its side has the symmetry of the space-time on which it defines the kinetic energy operator.
-In effect, the conformal symmetry of the dipole potential provides a further motivation of the conformal symmetry of the trigonometric Scarf well.
+On the one side, this is the precise expression prescribed by Gauss's theorem \cite{PouriaPedram}, and on the other, one recognizes in it the functional form of the Scarf well.
+As an important reminder, $V_{CD}(\chi)$ is conformal because the Green functions have the symmetry of the Laplacian, that on its side has the symmetry of the space-time on which it defines the kinetic energy operator.